 - A. The Design Storm Method is applicable to any size of regulated activity.
 This method requires detailed modeling based on site conditions. - 1.
 Do not increase the post development total runoff volume for all storms equal to or less than the 2-year 24-hour storm event. - 2.
 For modeling purposes: - a.
 Existing (predevelopment) non-forested pervious areas must be considered meadow in good condition. - b.
 When the existing project site contains impervious area, twenty percent (20%) of existing impervious area to be disturbed shall be considered meadow in good condition in the model for existing conditions. - c.
 The maximum loading ratio for volume control facilities in Karst areas shall be 3:1 impervious drainage area to infiltration area and 5:1 total drainage area to infiltration area.
 The maximum loading ratio for volume control facilities in non-Karst areas shall be 5:1 impervious drainage area to infiltration area and 8:1 total drainage area to infiltration area.
 A higher ratio may be approved by the Township if justification is provided.
-Hydraulic depth may be used as an alternative to an area based loading ratio if the design hydraulic depth is shown to be less than the depth that could result from the maximum area loading ratio i.e. it shall not be released into the surface Waters of this Commonwealth.
+Hydraulic depth may be used as an alternative to an area based loading ratio if the design hydraulic depth is shown to be less than the depth that could result from the maximum area loading ratio - B. Volume Control for Small Projects - At least the first one inch (1") of runoff from new impervious surfaces or an equivalent volume shall be permanently removed from the runoff flow i.e. it shall not be released into the surface Waters of this Commonwealth.
 Removal options include reuse, evaporation, transpiration and infiltration. - C. A detailed geologic evaluation of the Development Site shall be performed in areas of carbonate geology to determine the design parameters of recharge facilities.
-A report shall be prepared in accordance with Section 405.A of this Ordinance. - D. Storage facilities, including normally dry, open top facilities, shall completely drain the volume control storage over a period of time not less than 24 hours and not more than 72 hours from the end of the design storm.
-Any designed infiltration at such facilities is exempt from the minimum 24 hour standard, i.e. may infiltrate in a shorter period of time, provided that none of this water will be discharged into Waters of this Commonwealth. - E. Any portion of the volume control storage that meets the following criteria may also be used as rate control storage; - 1.
+A report shall be prepared in accordance with Section 405.A of this Ordinance.

+- D. Infiltration testing shall be performed and measured on site just prior to placement of amend soils at the bottom of surface basins and forebay areas and/or at the bottom of infiltration trenches just prior to the placement of stone.
+This is required to ensure that the infiltration rates used during design and initial site testing are still valid. - E. Storage facilities, including normally dry, open top facilities, shall completely drain the volume control storage over a period of time not less than 24 hours and not more than 72 hours from the end of the design storm.
+Any designed infiltration at such facilities is exempt from the minimum 24 hour standard, i.e. may infiltrate in a shorter period of time, provided that none of this water will be discharged into Waters of this Commonwealth. - F. Any portion of the volume control storage that meets the following criteria may also be used as rate control storage; - 1.
 Volume control storage that depends on infiltration is designed according to the infiltration standards in Section 301. - 2.
-The volume control storage which will be used for rate control is that storage which is available within 24 hours from the end of the design storm based on the stabilized infiltration rate and/or the evapo-transpiration rate. - F. Volume control storage facilities designed to infiltrate shall avoid the least permeable Hydrologic Soil Group(s) at the Development Site.
+The volume control storage which will be used for rate control is that storage which is available within 24 hours from the end of the design storm based on the stabilized infiltration rate and/or the evapo-transpiration rate. - G. Volume control storage facilities designed to infiltrate shall avoid the least permeable Hydrologic Soil Group(s) at the Development Site.